privacy-tech-lab/gpc-privacy-choice/README.md

 </p>

 ## 4. Developer's Guide to Implement GPC Privacy Choice
+**NOTE: In order to create a Firebase project, you need 'Cloud Resource Manager project creation' to be enabled.
+This may be disabled if you are using an institutional account.**

 Follow the instructions to implement the GPC Privacy Choice browser extension for your own projects.